AhmedElgaidi/AhmedElgaidi/README.md

 ## Hello there :)

-A skilled web developer who is mainly interested in developing, securing, deploying and penetration testing web applications.<br>
+A skilled web developer who is mainly interested in developing, deploying and penetration testing web applications.<br>

 ### My web skills: